 I hope someone can help me with my problem.
 I am deep into debt and I would like to know if someone could guide me with a very basic easy way to get myself out of this ordeal.
 I have tried everything that i could and still I fall back.
 I am going to start this week when i get paid to get this monkey off my back.
 Could suggest a very simple and basic budget or using the envelope method what ever it takes.
-I don't want any thing that is to complicated right now.

 I have been told that if you call to talk to the IRS, they can be helpful working out a payment arrangement and such.
 You could also contact any credit card companies and see if you can make arrangements for a lower payment or lower interest rate.
 Many companies have a department for people in trouble but you have to ask for it.
 Next step would be to CLOSE all the credit cards.
 You will always have some rationale for using them until you take away the temptation.
 If you do decide to keep one, for emergencies, make sure it is the one with the lowest interest rate and no annual fee.
 Don't keep it in your wallet, hide it at home somewhere.
 I've heard it recommended to freeze it in a block of ice in the freezer so you have to work to get it out.

 The best thing I did to better my debt situation was to set up automatic payments from my paycheck.
 Having two bank accounts can help this: one for household bills and the other for spending.
 Try to put a little bit in a savings account at the same.
 Another thing I did was to post my debts on a board, with balances and interest rates and show how they were decreasing every month.
 Any time I got a windfall: taxes, birthday money, whatever, I would put it toward the card that was at the highest interest rate or whatever one I could pay off entirely.

 Many people say to write down everything you spend so that you are aware of where the money is going.
 It isn't easy but you just have to refocus every day to get back on track.
 It is sort of like a diet.